Apply for our 2019 East Van Wildflower Meadow program!

 Join a dedicated group of like-minded youth supporting biodiversity in Vancouver!
 Get hands-on experience creating wildlife habitat while using citizen science to measure our impact to biodiversity.
 Learn to identify native bees, insects, and plants and also how to make plant medicines from the native wildflowers that grow in our meadows.

 PROGRAM DATES: September 14-November 9 (except October 5)

 TIME: Saturdays, 10:30am – 2:30pm

-LOCATIONS: Strathcona Community Gardens & Cottonwood Community Gardens, Copley Community Orchard, Renfrew Ravine Park
+LOCATION: Strathcona Community Gardens (759 Malkin Ave.) plus field trips to other sites including Cottonwood Community Gardens, Copley Community Orchard, Renfrew Ravine Park

-Space is limited in this program, so get your application in early!
+Space is limited in this program, so please apply early!
 If you have questions about your application, please email Marika van Reeuwyk (firstname.lastname@example.org)